KTheXIII/embedded_system/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/KTheXIII/embedded_system/pulls)

 You're welcome to contribute by doing Pull requests.
+If you have suggestions you can create an issue and I'll get back to you.